-Any employee who has worked half time or more for more than twelve (12) consecutive months, may take unpaid leave for up to a total of sixteen (16) hours during any 12-month period to attend school conferences or classroom activities related to the employee's child (under 18 or under 20 and still attending secondary school), provided the conference or classroom activities cannot be scheduled during non-work hours.
+Any employee may take unpaid leave for up to a total of sixteen (16) hours during any 12- month period to attend school conferences or classroom activities related to the employee's child (under 18 or under 20 and still attending secondary school), provided the conference or classroom activities cannot be scheduled during non-work hours.
 When the leave cannot be scheduled during non-work hours and the need for the leave is foreseeable, the employee must provide reasonable prior notice of the leave and make a reasonable effort to schedule the leave so as not to disrupt unduly the operations of the city.
-Employees may choose to use PTO leave hours for this absence, but are not required to do so.
+Employees may choose to use vacation leave hours for this absence but are not required to do so.